An Introduction to Air Density

 But if you really want the utmost accuracy in determining the density altitude, then you'll have to deal with the gory details of vapor pressure and compute the "real" density altitude.

-Based on the reported observations from a variety of US airports, it appears that the ASOS and AWOS-3 automated weather observation systems (which report weather conditions including density altitude at many airports in the US) use a simplified equation, and gives essentially the same results as equation 17 above.
+Based on the reported observations from a variety of US airports, it appears that the ASOS and AWOS-3 automated weather observation systems (which report weather conditions including density altitude at many airports in the US) use a simplified equation which gives essentially the same results as equation 17 above.
 That is, it appears that the current ASOS/AWOS density altitude does not account for effects of moisture in the air.

 You can compare the actual Density Altitude with the ASOS/AWOS-3 reported values using the calculator at: Density Altitude Calculator - with selectable units.